 Takeaway food is a great way to enjoy cuisines from around the world without having to bother about booking a table and dressing up to dine out.
 While it’s 100 per cent okay to buy a takeaway on the odd occasion, bear in mind that you can make takeaway-style food at home that’s not only delicious but also cheaper and better for you.
 Sure, it’s not quite as easy as picking up the phone, but the savings you’ll make to your SmartPoints Budget makes it totally worth the little bit of extra effort.
 Here are our best tips for creating your very own fakeaway dishes at home.

 - For the curry: Buy lean cuts of meat or some fresh seafood to turn into the hero of your dish.
 Partner it with lots of crisp vegetables like snow peas and broccoli, and flavoursome add-ons like ginger and fresh basil – Thai food is all about the fresh produce and herbs.
 Replace some of the coconut milk with stock: you’ll still get that rich sauce, but will be more likely to stay on track, as well.

 - For the rice: If you don’t have many SmartPoints to spare, you could swap traditional rice for cauliflower rice.
 Simply put cauliflower through a food processor until finely chopped and then toss in a wok with a little water or oil.
 Add onion and tumeric for extra flavour.

 Tip: If you really want white rice, go for it!
-But you’ll up the nutritional value, and save 1 SmartPoints too, if you opt for brown, instead.
+But you’ll up the nutritional value, if you opt for brown, instead.

 When anyone mentions Italian food, pizza and pasta – the Italian takeaway staples – immediately come to mind.
 The problem is they also tend to involve large serves, with plenty of cheese and oil.
 You can still get an amazing, authentic flavour by doing it yourself, with the benefit of balancing your SmartPoints Budget.